All about the MOZART mailing list

 or reply to any message you get from there.

 We are very cosmopolitan, and you may post in any language, though it is fair to say that more people will be able to respond if you use English.
-The author of Mozart is happy to respond also in German or French.
+The author of Mozart is happy to respond also in German or French (and maybe on a good day in Italian).